AudhootChavan/llm_zc_2024_project_audhoot_chavan_parlamind/README.md

 </p>

 - 2 - ParlaMind Query - This is the Q & A page which is our main RAG system.
 This is where the user will ask questions related to parliament discussions and our RAG system will retrieve relevant documents from the knowledge base and respond appropriately.
 The user also has an option to select the gpt model version he/she wants to run the RAG flow in.
 There are additionally 2 functions/features implemented for question enhancing(query rewriting) and reranking search results from retrieval.
 The user can check both or either to ask better questions and or get better responses.
 Additionally a user also gets video references at the bottom(Except for reranked results) to view exactly at what point in the video the question context was discussed.
+This is created using the start time field we had added to the dataset in the beginning.
 Finally the user can provide a rating of 1 to 5 for the quality of response received.
 He/she can also provide custom text feedback for the responses they receive.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5c49b36d-8c8e-47b6-bcf7-910fb2c37089" alt="Query Page">